apache/activemq-website/src/components/classic/documentation/ssl-transport-reference.md

 ```
 #### Hostname Validation (Starting with version 5.15.6)

-From version 5.15.6 ActiveMQ Classic now supports TLS Hostname validation.
-This has been enabled by default for the ActiveMQ Classic client and is off by default on the broker.
+From version 5.15.6 ActiveMQ now supports TLS Hostname validation.
+This has been enabled by default for the ActiveMQ client and is off by default on the broker.
 To configure:

 #### Server side configuration of hostname validation